darian-catalin-cucer/contribution-cwti-cscl-exploring-role-of-security-transaction-security-research/README.md

-# contribution-cwti-cscl-exploring-role-of-security-transaction-security-research
+# Exploring the Role of a Security Engineer in Transaction Security Research
-Skills and knowledge required to be a successful security engineer in transaction security research.
+As the world becomes more digital, the demand for secure transactions is growing.
+Transactions are happening at an unprecedented rate, and it is essential to ensure that these transactions are secure.
+The role of a security engineer in transaction security research is critical in this regard.
+In this article, we will discuss the skills and knowledge required to be a successful security engineer in transaction security research.